RemSaika/themesEclipse/CONTRIBUTING.md

 This script does all the annoying tedious stuff such as:

 - Evaluating the `DokiThemeDefinitions` from the templates.
-See [Hyper.js Specifics](#hyper-theme-specifics) for more details.

 [Here is an example pull request that captures all the artifacts from the development process of imported themes](https://github.com/doki-theme/doki-theme-eclipse/pull/4)
 .